 Adopt a layered deployment that supports real-time decisions, retraining, and governance.
 Key considerations:

-- •Latency targets: Define acceptable latency for decisions (for example, sub-second for critical gate decisions, tens of seconds for yard sequencing) and design pipelines accordingly.
+- Latency targets: Define acceptable latency for decisions and design pipelines accordingly.

-- •Resource isolation: Separate inference workloads by criticality, with priority queues for high-stakes decisions and backoff strategies during congestion.
+- Resource isolation: Separate inference workloads by criticality with priority queues and backoff during congestion.

-- •Canary and rollback plans: Introduce canary deployments of new models and provide rapid rollback mechanisms in case of degradation.
+- Canary and rollback plans: Canary deployments and rapid rollback mechanisms for degradation events.

-- •Feature updates: Coordinate feature store updates with model versioning to avoid inconsistent feature schemas during inference.
+- Feature updates: Coordinate feature store updates with model versioning to avoid schema drift during inference.

 Agentic Orchestration and Control